can-i-end-my-tenancy-early-happy-family-children-moving-into-new-home

 There are many reasons why you might need to end your tenancy early.
 Whether it’s to relocate for work, starting a family, a relationship ending or a new one forming.
 Or needing more space, to name but a few.

-Ending a tenancy early
+Ending a tenancy early in England

 Check the break clause

-While in most cases a break clause is mutual.
-Meaning both parties can serve notice of leave, in some cases they can be landlord only or tenant only.
+While in most cases, a break clause is mutual.
+Meaning both parties can serve notice of leave, in some cases, they can be landlord only or tenant only.
 In this instance, only the named party can exercise the break clause.

 How much notice to give

-Your tenancy agreement not only outlines how much rent to pay but should also cover in some shape or form:
+Your tenancy agreement not only outlines how much rent to pay, but should also cover in some shape or form:

 • The start and end date of your tenancy.
+Note that in England and Scotland, for most private renters, landlords cannot legally set a fixed end date

 • Can you end it early and under what circumstances?
 Is there a notice period required?